On-chain Privacy: Mixers, Stealth Addresses, and Compliance

 3) Stealth Addresses & One-time Keys

-• Great for donations, payroll, NFT airdrops where recipients don’t want balance linkage.
+- Great for: donations, payroll, airdrops, or customer refunds where recipients don’t want public balance linkage.

 4) ZK Proofs & Private Payments